 It’s a worthy contender for the top spot of the best MTB helmet under $50.

-My personal experience tells me the Fox Transition is bang on the money.
+My personal experience tells me the Fox Flight is bang on the money.
 If I had one gripe, it’s that breathability is lacking on big climbs.
 That certainly wouldn’t put me off buying it again though.
 You can check out some great mountain bike helmets here.

 And, as a brand, I’ve never been unhappy with any of the goggles, boots, helmets or clothing I’ve purchased from Fox Racing.
 Whether it’s MTB or MX kit, their gear is always top notch.